-To purchase additional features or request a trial license, either write down or record the Unique ID Number and current license key from your transmitter and then contact customer service.
+To purchase additional features or request a trial license, document the Unique ID Number and current license key from your transmitter and contact customer service.
 To enable the additional features or trial license, you will need to install the new license on the transmitter.